neighlyd/node-task-api/README.md

 The Task App allows users to create accounts and track their tasks, marking them as completed.
 It has built-in filtering and querying for tasks.
 Routes are secured behind authentication and tasks are automatically filtered by user profile.
 The API connects to a mongoDB instance that preserves all user and task information.

+A demo of the API can be reached at https://neighly-task-app.herokuapp.com/

 # API Documentation
 The following endpoints are accessible through the API.
 Select each to read more about the data constraints, responses, errors, and to see examples.